LeVert’s late burst helps Pacers beat Hawks 133-126

+INDIANAPOLIS (AP) — Caris LeVert showed up motivated for work, determined to shake free from a recent funk that included one of Indiana’s ugliest losses just 24 hours earlier.

-INDIANAPOLIS (AP) — Caris LeVert scored 31 points, including nine in the final 2:17, and the Indiana Pacers awoke from a recent funk with a 133-126 victory over the Atlanta Hawks on Thursday night.
+LeVert scored 31 points, including nine in the final 2:17, and the Pacers defeated the Atlanta Hawks 133-126 on Thursday night.

+“I just wanted to bounce back,” LeVert said, referring to the Pacers scoring only 93 points against the NBA’s worst defense in an 11-point home loss to Sacramento on Wednesday.
+“That’s what this league is all about.
+I wanted to be at my best.”

+LeVert twice hit jumpers with his team ahead by only one point late.
+The Hawks missed a pair of 3-pointers that could have tied the game before the Pacers pulled away.

 LeVert also had 12 assists for his first double-double since being acquired by the Pacers in January.
 All-Star forward Domantas Sabonis scored 30 points on 12-of-14 shooting with nine assists.